 - Remember, your legal team is on your side.
 A level of trust and mutual respect is needed so that you can proceed on your case without spending a lot of time and money arguing with your attorney.
 Take time to listen to the legal advice you are being given and the reasoning behind it.

 - Become knowledgeable about the process you are going through.
-(Link to Divorce Guide)
+(Download our Free Divorce Guide for Men)

 - Do your best to make unemotional, well-reasoned decisions on both the strategy of your case and the details of your property and debt division and, when necessary, your parenting plan.
 What appear to be small amounts up front can accumulate to substantial amounts over the course of years.
 Stay focused on your goals, and always keep the big picture in mind.

-- Review your monthly statement as tool for evaluating the progress and cost of your case.
+- Review your monthly statement as a tool for evaluating the progress and cost of your case.